 We intuitively know that building, engaging, and retaining a community takes talented community builders focusing on relationships.
 But it’s not exactly a hard science.
 There’s no one-size-fits-all path from starting line to engaged community as the finish line–and every business and brand will do it differently.
-But there are resources and best practices that can help streamline the process and shorten the learning curve.
+But there are resources and best practices that can help streamline the community management training process and shorten the learning curve.

 As the world’s largest content sharing platform, AddThis offers resources and tools to simplify the sharing process.
 Their helpful post on Community Manager Tips is perfect for new and emerging communities that evaluate the personalities of their members.
 Got a loud member?
 AddThis will show you what to do.